sarahdactyl71/most_common_phrase/README.md

 - this will output passing values for the tests

 ## Plans for the Future
-I would really like this to be a playfround for a fully fledged docker app to do more language processing on.
+I would really like this to be a playground for a fully fledged docker app to do more language processing on.
-This means learning a bit more about docker's functionality as well as seeing how that connected to other services like Kubernetes.
+This means learning a bit more about docker's full functionality.

-This brings me to my next plan, that I would like to refactor to consider handling huge amounts of data at one time.
-I am not sure what that would take, but I imagine that it would involve a bit of learning about scalability.
+I would also like to add support for unicode characters.